partlygloudy/personal-website/blog/posts/25-2025-reading-shakespeare.md

 **The Tempest**: I put this in Tier 2 out of 4 in my personal Shakespeare rankings (additional tiers may be added as I read more, all rankings subject to change).
 I found the character of Caliban difficult but overall the themes of this play were more interesting to me than those in the other, more conventional comedies.

->Our revels now are ended.
-These our actors,
+>*Our revels now are ended.
+These our actors,*

->As I foretold you, were all spirits, and
+>*As I foretold you, were all spirits, and*

->Are melted into air, into thin air:
+>*Are melted into air, into thin air:*

->And, like the baseless fabric of this vision,
+>*And, like the baseless fabric of this vision,*

->The cloud-capp'd towers, the gorgeous palaces,
+>*The cloud-capp'd towers, the gorgeous palaces,*

->The solemn temples, the great globe itself,
+>*The solemn temples, the great globe itself,*

->Yea, all which it inherit, shall dissolve,
+>*Yea, all which it inherit, shall dissolve,*

->And, like this insubstantial pageant faded,
+>*And, like this insubstantial pageant faded,*

->Leave not a rack behind.
-We are such stuff
+>*Leave not a rack behind.
+We are such stuff*

->As dreams are made on; and our little life
+>*As dreams are made on; and our little life*

->Is rounded with a sleep.
+>*Is rounded with a sleep.*

 **A Midsummer Night's Dream:** A good play.
 A classic Shakespearian comedy.
 I’m glad I read it.
 But it goes in Tier 3.
 The bar is high!

 **Measure for Measure:** Very enjoyable.
 More complex than the other comedies I read (in fact it’s sometimes categorized as a ‘problem’ play, not fitting neatly in the comedy or tragedy category), and though the ending is a bit awkward, that’s a minor part of the play all things considered.
 I liked the Globe Theatre rendition, especially the Duke.
+I'm looking forward to the forthcoming [Tyler Cowen - Henry Oliver discussion](https://marginalrevolution.com/marginalrevolution/2026/01/what-should-i-ask-henry-oliver.html) of Measure for Measure.

 **Romeo and Juliet:** I’m glad that I finally know the actual plot of this one and that all the references make sense now!
 It goes in Tier 2.
 There’s lots of memorable poetry, a good plot, and it’s more ‘re-readable’ than most of the other plays.
 At the risk of giving deeply-uninformed literary analysis, this one felt a bit ‘messier’ or less ‘polished’ than, say, Hamlet or Richard II, almost as though the ideal version of it would be edited to 80 or 90% of the words.
 But of course we're nitpicking here, it's a wonderful play.
 I've not yet found  a top-tier recording.
 The Globe Theatre taping had a phenomenal Juliet, but the Romeo was so bad it ruined everything else about the play and made it borderline unwatchable.